-And for adjectives, these have all the charm of nouns, with their own declension pattern according to the gender and position of the noun they modify (but with unique declension of their own), but additionally depend on whether definite vs indefinite case was used for the noun they apply to, yielding 24 x 2 = 48 grammatical possibilities.
-Then all of the above can be changed by certain prepositions, and we haven’t even talked about verbs or pronouns yet.
+Then let’s talk about adjectives, which have all the charm of nouns, with their own declension pattern according to the gender and position of the noun they modify (but with unique declension of their own), but additionally depend on whether definite vs indefinite case was used for the noun they apply to, yielding 24 x 2 = 48 grammatical possibilities.
+Thankfully adjectives do follow a regular pattern however.

-OK so you get the point: as a beginner, your odds of completing a grammatically correct sentence in Icelandic are vanishingly slim.
+OK so you get the point: as a beginner, your odds of completing a grammatically correct sentence in Icelandic are basically zilch.

-But now for the good news: Old English and Icelandic share a common root, and a surprising number Icelandic words carry clear parallels in English to this day.
+But now for the good news: Old English and Icelandic share a common root, and a surprising number Icelandic words and phrases carry clear parallels in English to this day.
 In other words, from a vocab perspective if you’re an English speaker learning Icelandic (as for example Old English scholars sometimes do), you already have a huge head start.
 And this part is really fun: it’s like being a sleuth in a detective story, all these clues that are right under your nose, you only need to discover them!

 Yet another easy win: English words with “wh” often have Icelandic equivalents using “hv” (pronounced like “kv” though).
 What, where, when, and white, are respectively hvað, hvar, hvenar, and hvít.

-Also some English constructs have clear parallels in Icelandic.
+Going a level deeper, many English constructs actually have clear parallels in Icelandic.
 Prepending a word with “a” to negate its meaning, like “atypical” has a clear analog in Icelandic where “ó” is prepended to many words for similar effect.
 The suffix “less” to mean without, as in “witless” meaning without wit, follows a similar pattern in Icelandic using the suffix “laus” (so now you can easily guess what “vitlaus” means).
-And certain select cases of possessive for certain nouns (though certainly not all) in Icelandic will take an “s” at the end, much like in English you’d add “’s” to form the possessive as in “that man’s hat”.
+And certain select cases of possessive for certain nouns (though not all) in Icelandic will take an “s” at the end, much like in English you’d add “’s” to form the possessive as in “that man’s hat”.

 Finally, coming back to the grammar story, some of the machinations of Icelandic grammar may seem a bit less Machiavellian when you think about Old English.
 Distinctions like “who” versus “whom”, or “where” vs “whence”, or “thou” vs “thee” and “shall” vs “shalt”, these types of distinctions have largely fallen by the wayside in English, but you’ve probably still heard them and likely even understand them if you’re a native speaker.
 In Icelandic these distinctions are still used, so you can think of Icelandic as kind of a formal and old-fashioned way of speaking, which can maybe make it seem less foreign, perhaps even charming and poetic.